-Notably, Eastman’s acclaimed Arts Leadership Program course schedule includes, “Studio Teaching: An Essential Career Component,” an annual offering by Ms. Corvington designed to illuminate innovative, impactful, and essential studio teaching strategies for future music educators who face a continually evolving professional mentorship landscape.
+Additionally, Eastman’s acclaimed Arts Leadership Program course schedule includes “Studio Teaching: An Essential Career Component,” an annual offering by Ms. Corvington designed to illuminate best practices and innovative, impactful, and essential studio teaching strategies for future music educators and industry leaders.

 An avid racket sport athlete, Ms. Corvington enjoys visits to her favorite courts, both sunny and snowy, in Rochester.
-She is thrilled to reside in the vibrant Rochester community where she lives with her husband Patrick Corvington, a professional trumpet player.
+She resides in the vibrant Rochester community where she lives with her husband, Patrick Corvington, a professional trumpet player.